 Tax authorities have a significant issue in effectively taxing cryptocurrencies due to the dearth of visibility and transparency.
 In contrast to conventional financial systems, which rely on centralised entities such as banks for conducting transactions, these transactions are conducted in a peer-to-peer manner, and while the blockchain records the transaction information, they are not necessarily associated with particular persons.
 The limited visibility in this context is a notable obstacle for tax authorities, who depend on specialised methodologies and technologies to track and authenticate taxable transactions.
 Although the specifics of these transactions are recorded on the publicly accessible ledger, they are not fundamentally associated with tangible identities in the physical world.
-The presence of intrinsic anonymity and pseudonymity inside crypto transactions poses a challenge for tax authorities in effectively tracking and verifying taxable activity.
-Fundamentally, tax authorities face a disparity in their ability to observe crypto transactions compared to conventional bank transactions.
+The presence of intrinsic anonymity and pseudonymity inside crypto transactions poses a challenge for tax authorities face a disparity in their ability to observe crypto transactions compared to conventional bank transactions.
 Due to the pseudonymous characteristics inherent in crypto transactions, tax authorities often have challenges in establishing direct associations between certain transactions and identifiable persons or companies.